AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30186-unsorted-attribute-options-in-graphql-response.md

 ---
-title: "MDVA-30186: Unsorted attribute options in GraphQL response"
+title: 'MDVA-30186: Unsorted attribute options in GraphQL response'
-description: "The MDVA-30186 patch solves the issue where attribute options are not sorted in the GraphQL response.
+description: The MDVA-30186 patch solves the issue where attribute options are not sorted in the GraphQL response.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.23 is installed.
 The patch ID is MDVA-30186.
-Please note that the issue was fixed in Adobe Commerce 2.4.3."
+Please note that the issue was fixed in Adobe Commerce 2.4.3.
+exl-id: 7b2aef16-5012-4206-9444-e0b765f0c0c9
 ---
 # MDVA-30186: Unsorted attribute options in GraphQL response

 The MDVA-30186 patch solves the issue where attribute options are not sorted in the GraphQL response.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.23 is installed.
 The patch ID is MDVA-30186.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.